-Ok, now that I am done being a smug wanker, let me tell you a bit about Cuba.
+Ok, now that I am done being a smug git, let me tell you a bit about Cuba.
 It seems as though the country hit the 1950’s, thought ‘I like this’, and didn’t bother to evolve with the rest of the world – it’s fascinating, as well as educational.

 Cuba has been like jumping into a social experiment.
 We got a first-hand view of how people behave without phones and laptops.
-They were playing with water guns, sharing ice cream and having fully focused discussions; oh, it was awful – they didn’t even take a photo of their ice cream before they ate it for Facebook likes!
+They were playing with water guns, sharing ice cream, and having fully focused discussions; oh, it was awful – they didn’t even take a photo of their ice cream before they ate it for Facebook likes!

 The lack of internet has been a minor glitch though, perhaps confirming that I, too, am lost in the modern world and need my own daily dose of status updates to survive.
 We soon realised that the internet is an extremely addictive, but very useful monster.
 Without it, we were unable to research or book the rest of our trip.

 A couple of days ago frustration hit an all-time high.
-So, I wrote my bank details on a piece of paper, placed that note into a bottle and launched it into the sea.
+So, I wrote my bank details on a piece of paper, placed that note into a bottle, and launched it into the sea.
 I think I’m right in assuming that is the way people sent a message before the internet?

 We hope the bottle finds its way to the hotel that we plan to book in Montreal.
 You’d probably get better odds on a couple of dolphins using my digits to have a grand old time down at the caseano though.

-Therefore, each time we wanted to exchange money we were required to queue up at the bank and trade our real money for fake notes – the line was always an hour long too.
+Therefore, each time we wanted to exchange money we were required to queue up at the bank and trade our real money for fake notes – the line was always an hour long, too.
 It is crazy when you put things into perspective, so many people were keenly waiting to depart with their hard earnings for ‘monopoly gold’.
 It is the equivalent of swapping a diamond necklace for a daisy chain your niece made you.

-That said, the value is exactly the same.
+The value is exactly the same.
 I’m essentially just carrying around a collection of vouchers as opposed to money.
 Other than the bank queues, it doesn’t really have any negative impact.
 It’s the cashiers in the shop that I feel sorry for, it must make cashing up a till at the end of a shift a bit of a nightmare.

 Most of the cars are also extremely colourful and vintage.
 The vehicles are usually retro American designs from the 1950’s, such as Chevrolets, a car more commonly found in a museum than on the road these days.
 All of those mad scientists going out of their minds trying to enable time travel, should really just book a holiday to Cuba.